almostengr/light-show-extender/README.md

 ## Solution

-I created this Falcon PI Twitter application that will monitor the Falcon Pi Player that runs my Christmas light show.
-This monitor gets the status and other information based on the Falcon Pi Player via the FPP API.
+I created this Falcon Pi Twitter application that will monitor the Falcon Pi Player that runs my Christmas light show.
+This monitor gets the status and other information based on the Falcon Pi Player via the Falcon Pi Player API.
 Then the information is sent out as a tweet via the Light Show's Twitter account.

+The application also monitors the Falcon Pi Player for abnomalities.
+Currently the application monitors the CPU temperature of the Raspberry Pi and whether a song gets stuck playing or the FPP Daemon freezes while playing a song.

 For more information about this project, visit the
 <a href="https://thealmostengineer.com/projects/falcon-pi-twitter" target="_blank">project page</a>.